-Onychomycosis, more commonly known as toenail fungus is a progressive disease that is oftentimes ignored due to the lack of pain and other symptoms during the initial stages.
-Typically, it is caused by tinea species (fungi and/or bacteria), but it can also be caused by candida species (yeast).
+Onychomycosis, more commonly known as toenail fungus, is a progressive disease that is often ignored due to the lack of pain or other symptoms during the initial stages.
+Typically it is caused by tinea species (fungus), but it can also be caused by candida species (yeast).
 The foot is prone to fungal infections because shoes are dark, moist environments.
-Fungal infections can be passed from person to person through various routes including physical contact or coming into contact with an area that allows for transmission of the fungus, such as a public shower floor) that allows easy transmission of bacteria or fungi.
-Studies show toenail fungus doesn’t bother children and adolescents as often as it does adults and older adults.
-It’s estimated that 50% of people will contract the condition at least once before the age of 70.
+Fungal infections can be passed from person to person through physical contact or by coming into contact with an area that allows for transmission of the fungus, such as a public shower floor.
+Studies show that toenail fungus doesn’t affect children and adolescents as often as it does adults.
+It’s estimated that 50 percent of people will contract the condition at least once before the age of 70.

-The initial stages of a fungus infection can last for years, giving the infection plenty of time to grow and spread.
-The infection is generally located under the surface of the nail and is caused by fungi.
-The infection of the toenail fungus can produce foul smells, embarrassment and discoloration.
-The fungus that grows under the nail eats keratin, which is the main protein that makes our nails strong and hard.
-Our big and little toes are most prone to developing a fungal infection because they are the toes that most often come into direct contact with our footwear.
+The initial stages of a fungal infection can last for years, giving the infection plenty of time to grow and spread.
+The infection is generally located underneath the nail.
+A toenail fungus infection can cause foul smells and discoloration.
+The fungus that grows under the nail eats keratin, the protein that makes our nails strong and hard.
+Our big and little toes are most prone to developing fungal infections because they are the toes that most often come into direct contact with our footwear.
 Some people walk in such a way that the large toe rides upward during propulsion, causing it to rub against the top of the shoe, loosening its furthermost attachment and increasing the likelihood of fungal infection from the repetitive microtrauma to the nail.

 - Having a minor skin or nail injury

 - Wearing shoes and socks that do not allow your feet to breathe